aazainjan/strava-desktop-ui/README.md

 cd strava-desktop-ui
 ```

-Launch the app: Open `index.html` in your favorite web browser.
+Launching the app: Open `index.html` in your favorite web browser.

 ## Notes